HLR/DomiKnowS/docs/OVERVIEW_USER.md

 question[is_more] = ModuleLearner("robert_emb", module=RobertaClassificationHead(roberta_model.last_layer_size))
 ```

-the program, later when we define it, starts from the `properties of interest` and it recursively calls all the needed sensors until the final `property of interest` is infered.
+the program, later when we define it, starts from the `properties of interest` and it recursively calls all the needed sensors until the final `property of interest` is inferred.

-at the end we drfine and train our program.
+In the end, we define and train our program.

 ```python
 program = LearningBasedProgram(graph,...,loss=MacroAverageTracker(NBCrossEntropyLoss()), metric=PRF1Tracker()))